 —House, Landis, and Umberson; Science 1988

 Seems quite amazing.
-Being isolated and lonely could be worse than some of the worst health activities we hear about.
+That’s why it’s so important to know how to combat loneliness in the elderly.
+The effects of loneliness in the elderly could be worse than some of the worst health activities we hear about.
 Yet we never hear about any kind of treatment involving spending more time with friends and family.
-In fact, during the Coronavirus epidemic, we practically mandated that social isolation and loneliness became the norm for most seniors.
+In fact, during the Coronavirus epidemic, the country practically mandated that social isolation and loneliness became the norm for most seniors.

 Especially seniors in assisted living and memory care facilities.
 What is amazing is that loneliness can even reduce the strength of the immune system in seniors.
 Then they become more susceptible to the virus they are trying to protect against.